JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 Further work:
 - Improving the quality and the quantity of the segmentation masks of the sagittal T1 and T2 MRI scans.
 Ideally with a better trained U-Net or even an nnU-Net, since only about a third of the sagittal MRIs made it through the algorithmic segmentation process.
+- Trial and error of the augmentations for the data, 8000 led to a good performance but a long time of convergence, perhaps there is a better balance to be struck between these components.
 - If a suitable dataset for axial T2 images becomes available, performance on this pipeline will certainly lead to massive gains in predictive power.